top of page

 7166f7_8f5

-THE CONCEPT WORLD MUSIC
+WORLD MUSIC concept

 The concept of "World Music" has revolutionized our perception of music globally.
 For centuries, music existed in diverse forms across the world, each region with its own distinct terminology.
 However, these musical traditions remained confined within their respective regions, lacking widespread recognition beyond their borders.
 The advent of the term "World Music" served as a gateway, connecting these diverse musical cultures and allowing them to reach audiences worldwide.

-Jesse Walter Fewkes - The first field recording, 1890
+JESSE WALTER FEWKES - The first field recording, 1890

 Many expeditions and recordings were made in the early 1900s in Africa and the Caribbean by French, English and American musicologists.
 One of the earliest recordings known was made by James Mooney, who recorded various natives American ghost dances on the 15 mars 1894.